Apr 11, 2019

 Coincidentally, BusinessCom Networks is launching a new service on SES-14.
 The first beam to be supported can provide coverage for customers in the northwestern section of S. America.

 SES-14, located at 47.50 W is a new satellite, launched in January of 2018, with a designed lifetime of 15 years.
 It provides multiple C-band and Ku band beams.
-SES-14 is notable for having been launched along with the GOLD instrument from NASA (https://www.bcsatellite.net/blog/gold-on-ses-14), which will study space weather and its effects on spacecraft.
+SES-14 is notable for having been launched along with the GOLD instrument from NASA (bcsatellite.net/blog/gold-to-hitch-a-ride-with-ses-14), which will study space weather and its effects on spacecraft.

 BusinessCom’s iDirect Broadband service on SES-14 is running on the Velocity platform, and currently supports up to 10 Mbps x 2 Mbps delivering enterprise-class services to businesses, government, school, NGO, ISP, and similar clients, using a small 1.2 m Ku band antenna kit.
 SES-14 joins iDirect Broadband services on Eutelsat 115WB, Anik F1, Intelsat-23, Telstar-12V, Intelsat Galaxy 19 and Intelsat-14, which together, provide the same coverage as IS29e, except for the North Atlantic maritime region which is covered by BusinessCom’s iD MAR maritime service.